PostgreSQL 14 · Version Status

 EOL |

-What does Postgresql 14 end of life mean?
+What does PostgreSQL 14 end of life mean?

-When Postgresql 14 reaches end of life, the maintainers stop issuing security patches for this version.
+When PostgreSQL 14 reaches end of life, the maintainers stop issuing security patches for this version.
 CVEs discovered after the EOL date are publicly disclosed on the National Vulnerability Database with no patch available.
 Exploit code frequently appears on GitHub within days of disclosure.

 The CVE blind spot: Most vulnerability scanners check for known CVEs but do not flag the ongoing accumulation of unpatched vulnerabilities in EOL software versions.
-Running Postgresql 14 past its EOL date creates a permanently growing attack surface that standard security tooling will not surface.
+Running PostgreSQL 14 past its EOL date creates a permanently growing attack surface that standard security tooling will not surface.

-Migrate to Postgresql 18 or implement compensating controls — network segmentation, enhanced monitoring, restricted access — while migration is underway.
+Migrate to PostgreSQL 18 or implement compensating controls — network segmentation, enhanced monitoring, restricted access — while migration is underway.

 Frequently Asked Questions

-When does Postgresql 14 reach end of life?
+When does PostgreSQL 14 reach end of life?

-Postgresql 14 reached end of life on November 12, 2026.
-That is 187 days remaining.
+PostgreSQL 14 reached end of life on November 12, 2026.
+That is 142 days remaining.

-Is Postgresql 14 still supported?
+Is PostgreSQL 14 still supported?

-What should I upgrade to from Postgresql 14?
+What should I upgrade to from PostgreSQL 14?

-The recommended upgrade from Postgresql 14 is
+The recommended upgrade from PostgreSQL 14 is

-Postgresql 18 — the latest actively supported version.
+PostgreSQL 18 — the latest actively supported version.
 Check the

-Postgresql full timeline for all supported versions.
+PostgreSQL full timeline for all supported versions.

-What are the security risks of running Postgresql 14 past EOL?
+What are the security risks of running PostgreSQL 14 past EOL?

-When Postgresql 14 reaches end of life, the maintainers stop issuing security patches.
+When PostgreSQL 14 reaches end of life, the maintainers stop issuing security patches.
 Any CVEs disclosed after the EOL date accumulate with no remediation path.
 Most vulnerability scanners do not flag this — it is the CVE blind spot.
-Organizations running EOL Postgresql should migrate immediately or implement compensating controls.
+Organizations running EOL PostgreSQL should migrate immediately or implement compensating controls.